 A direct mechanism for the principal specifies the following: \begin{itemize} \item allocation rule $q = (q_1, \ldots, q_N) \colon \Th \to \mathcal{Q}$; \item transfer rule $t = (t_1, \ldots, t_N) \colon \Th \to \R^N$; \item royalty rule $r_i \colon \HH_i \to \R$, for each agent $i$; \item auditing rule $a_i: \HH_i \to [0,1]$, for each agent $i$; \item penalty rule $p_i \colon \HH_i \times \Pi_i \to \R$, for each agent $i$. \end{itemize}

 A mechanism is denoted by $(q,t,r,a,p)$, where $r = ( r_1, \ldots, r_N)$, $a = (a_1, \ldots, a_N)$, and $p = (p_1, \ldots, p_N)$.
 The allocation and transfer rules are standard.
 We describe the royalty, auditing, and penalty rules.
-Suppose that the type profile $\th' = (\th_1', \ldots, \theta_N')$ is reported and the principal allocates the asset to agent $i$.\footnote{If $q_i ( \th') = 0$, then this history $(\th', \pi_i')$ cannot be reached.
-Under our definition, the mechanism specifies decisions at more histories than is strictly necessary.} If agent $i$ reports income $\pi_i'$ in $\Pi_i (\th_i')$, then the principal charges agent $i$ the royalty payment $r_i ( \th', \pi_i')$.
+Suppose that the type profile $\th' = (\th_1', \ldots, \th_N')$ is reported and the principal allocates the asset to agent $i$.\footnote{If $q_i ( \th') = 0$, then this history $(\th', \pi_i')$ cannot be reached.
+Under our definition, a mechanism specifies decisions at more histories than is necessary.
+This convention simplifies notation.} Since agent $i$ is the winner, the mechanism applies the rules $r_i$, $a_i$, and $p_i$.
+If agent $i$ reports income $\pi_i' \in \Pi_i (\th_i')$, then the principal charges agent $i$ the royalty payment $r_i ( \th', \pi_i')$.
 Then the principal audits agent $i$ with probability $a_i ( \th', \pi_i')$.
-If the audit is conducted, then agent $i$'s realized income $\pi_i$ in $\Pi_i$ is revealed to the principal, and the principal charges agent $i$ the penalty $p_i (\th', \pi_i', \pi_i)$.\footnote{ If agent $i$ wins the asset after reporting $\th_i'$, then the principal accepts income \emph{reports} only from $\Pi_i (\th_i')$.
-But the mechanism must still specify the outcome if the agent's true income is subsequently revealed to be outside $\Pi_i (\th_i')$; such an income realization proves that the agent misreported his type and his income.}
+If the audit is conducted, then agent $i$'s realized income $\pi_i \in \Pi_i$ is revealed to the principal, and the principal charges agent $i$ the penalty $p_i (\th', \pi_i', \pi_i)$.\footnote{ If agent $i$ wins the asset after reporting $\th_i'$, then the principal accepts income \emph{reports} only from $\Pi_i (\th_i')$.
+But the mechanism must still specify the outcome if the agent's true income is subsequently revealed to be outside $\Pi_i (\th_i')$; such an income realization proves that the agent misreported his type (and his income).}

 Crucially, we impose a constraint on how the winner's payments depend on his realized income from the asset.
 Fix parameters $\phi_1, \ldots, \phi_N \in [0,1]$.